Sanad-Hamarneh/-Mask-Detection-Model/README.md

 - **Class Distribution**:
   - **With mask**: Images where individuals are wearing masks correctly.
   - **Without mask**: Images where individuals are not wearing masks.
-  - **Mask worn incorrectly**: Images where individuals are wearing masks incorrectly.

 ### 1.2.3 Annotation Process
 The selected images were manually annotated to ensure accurate bounding boxes around the detected objects.
 This process involved: